serverless/blog/posts/2017-09-18-how-to-manage-your-aws-step-functions-with-serverless.md

 };
 ```

-Then, you set up the Lambda will be triggered by events what you want. `startExecution` API requires a stetamachine ARN so you can pass that via environment variables system.
+Then, you set up the Lambda will be triggered by events what you want. `startExecution` API requires a statemachine ARN so you can pass that via environment variables system.

-Here’s serverless.yml sample which a triggered stetamachine by S3 event.
+Here’s serverless.yml sample which a triggered statemachine by S3 event.

 ```yaml
 service: example-stepf-nodejs